Documents to download

 • Art.
 7.6.
 In preparation for the oral examination, the doctoral student submits to the TAC members a written report on the progress made on research projects and the thesis project.
 The examination begins with an oral presentation by the doctoral student, followed by a series of questions.

-• Unless otherwise indicated by your Department or Section, the report should be a summary of 4-10 pages describing the progress of your thesis project and your work objectives.
-You are encouraged to include figures, tables, and references; they do not count towards the page limit.
+• Unless otherwise indicated by your Department or Section, the report should be a summary describing the progress of your thesis project and your work objectives.
+You are encouraged to include figures, tables, and references (references should be limited to 50).
+For the preliminary results, succinctly select data that are representative of the experimental approaches or that support the working hypotheses.
+Figures, tables, and references do not count towards the report size limit that must not exceed 3000 words.
 The written report should only include your own results and data.
+More details on the guidelines can be found in PSLS_Guidelines_for_TAC_exams.pdf

 The report should have the following structure: